 Interpretation and Analysis

-prose and poetry differ in their interpretation and analysis.
+Prose and poetry differ in their interpretation and analysis.
 Prose usually has a clear and direct meaning, while poetry often allows for multiple interpretations and relies on literary devices to convey its deeper meaning.
-Symbolism, metaphor, and other techniques are used by poets to create layers of meaning that may not be immediately obvious.
+Poets use symbolism, metaphor, and other techniques to create layers of meaning that may not be immediately obvious.
 Therefore, analyzing and interpreting poetry is crucial for fully grasping its impact.
 Close reading techniques, such as analyzing word choice and syntax, help uncover these deeper layers.
 Understanding these differences between prose and poetry allows readers to appreciate the distinct qualities of each form and develop a deeper understanding of literature as a whole.

-Prose refers to the assemblage or the morality of work whereas poetry is all about the isolation of the feelings.
+Prose refers to the assemblage or the morality of work, whereas poetry is about the isolation of feelings.

 Prose and Poetry Comparison Table